fsociety-calculator/slay322/README.md

 1. Launch the program
 2. Press `2` or select "System Configuration"
-3. Enter your OpenRouter API key (get one at https://openrouter.ai)
+3. Enter your OpenRouter API key (get one at https://openrouter.ai) or configure your own local/remote model
 4. Select preferred model
 5. Save